 If you feel like paying the optional fee of $4.49 other features become available and these include:

-Now back to my upcoming hike.
-Through using this app I have now narrowed by early morning full moon hikes to three days and given the moon set times of after 8:30 am these days will be perfect provided the sky is clear.
+Now back to my Bibbulmun Track hike.
+As part of the planning process by using this app combined the the terrain and distance that I wanted to do I narrowed by nigh time hiking options to three days and given the moon set/rise times these days will be perfect provided the sky is clear.
 I also cross referenced these days to where I expect to be on the track and discovered that I will be away from any lit up areas which is even better.

 Now one word of warning on nighttime hiking.
 You need to use a bit of common sense and pay attention to the trail.
 If you are unfamiliar with the terrain or are going down a steepish/rough incline a descent light is essential.
 So while I have walked up my local mountain all the way to the top using just moonlight I always turn my light on coming down as the footing can be treacherous.